Sherin Mathews: Adoptive Parents Of Dead Girl Denied Contact With Biological Daughter By Judge [Video]

 An arrest affidavit for Wesley indicates he told police that on October 7, he and Sherin were in the garage of the family home where he was trying to get her to drink milk, which she ultimately did.
 He said he then “physically assisted” her as she drank, subsequently observing that she was choking, coughing, and breathing slowly.
 Wesley stated that “eventually” he couldn’t feel a pulse on Sherin and believed the little girl was dead.
 He also admitted moving her body from the family home.

-Sherin was adopted by the Mathews in the summer of 2016 from India.
+Sherin was adopted by the Mathewses in the summer of 2016 from India.

 Anyone with information about the Sherin Mathews case can contact the Richardson Police Department at 972-744-4800.